jcfitzpatrick12/pyNEAT/README.md

 * ### Verification: Evolving XORs
   * Running run_XOR_verification.py will perform the XOR validation as described by Stanley and Miikkulainen [1].
 * ### Pendulum Balancing
-  * Running run_pendulum_balancing.py will evolve a network capable of balancing a (single) pendulum subject to a random perturbation (in angle and angular velocity) from the inverted state. *User note: In the current build, it is possible a network may be output not capable of balancing from larger random perturbations.
+  * Running run_pendulum_balancing.py will evolve a network capable of balancing a (single) pendulum subject to a random perturbation (in angle and angular velocity) from the inverted state. _User note: In the current build, it is possible a network may be output not capable of balancing from larger random perturbations.
 This is not an explicit bug, just a product of the fitness evaluation and how the code outputs the "best" network.
-The cause is known, and to be fixed in the next version. *
+The cause is known, and to be fixed in the next version.._

 ## Changes coming
 * User interface